petry078/spellblog/docs/about.md

 Welcome, internet traveler!

-I'm Guilherme Petry, cyberwich, journalist, tech chronicler, writer, web developer, and cybersecurity apprentice.
+I'm Guilherme Petry, cyberwitch, journalist, tech chronicler, writer, web developer, and cybersecurity apprentice.

 You are now reading my narrated learning into the depths of computer witchcraft, programming spellcasting, and code chronicles.